seed-health/tokens/DEVELOPMENT.md

   - `tokens.d.ts` - TypeScript type definitions
   - `tokens.module.js` - Flat module exports
 - `json/` - JSON formats for programmatic access

-## Troubleshooting

-### Token Collisions

-If you see warnings about token collisions, check for:
-- Duplicate token names across variables and styles
-- Tokens with same path but different casing
-- Legacy tokens that should be removed

-### Unresolved References

-If tokens reference other tokens that don't exist:
-- Check the Figma file for broken variable references
-- Ensure all referenced variables are published
-- May need to temporarily ignore problematic tokens (see `isValidToken()` in config)

-### Build Failures

-If Style Dictionary build fails:
-- Run `npm run validate` to check DTCG compliance
-- Check for tokens with invalid values or types
-- Look for circular references in token aliases

-## Requirements

-- Figma Professional plan or higher (for Variables API access)
-- Node.js 20.11 or higher
-- GitHub Actions for automation (optional)

 ## Resources